 Power Tailgate Option

-Not available on Outback, Standard on Forester Limited.
+Not available on Outback, but standard on Forester Limited and Touring.
 Watch our instructional video here.

 Total People Space

 About the same; both benefit from ingenious scooping of front seats so there's more room for knees.

 Outback is about $1,500 more, which buys you a bigger and even more substantial-feeling vehicle.